HomeEduFest 2026

 Break and Refreshments

-We will hear from our 2026 University Teaching Award Winners;
+We heard from some of our 2026 University Teaching Award Winners;

 1. Best Team – Bath Team Heart Supervisors – Melusine Pigeon.